What happens at Eastside?

 Services-You are welcome to be as involved in our service as you want- you can sit and watch.
 But you'll find we celebrate who God is, and are full of joy, music and faith!
 We have bulletins and most of our music and service in projected, so you shouldn't be lost.
 If you've been in most Christian churches, you will find something you know here.
 Some of us say Amen and offer praise through singing, clapping and encouraging the pastor and each other- some don't!
 You are welcome to whatever expression of worship you find in our midst.

 Children- Children are welcome, and important.
-We have Sunday School for all ages, and a special Kids Time Wednesdays at 7 (when they get the sanctuary!)
-We have planned services for nursery-early elementary students, & activity packs for older elementary students.
-We are restarting teen & older elementary programs this spring as we have students for them.
+We have Sunday School for all ages, and a special Kids Time Wednesdays at 7.
+We have planned services for nursery and toddlers, and worship plus a children's church time for elementary students.

 Theology- We aren't perfect, but are working to have hearts perfectly turned to God.
 Simply, we love God first with everything, love others as Jesus loves us, & make Christlike disciples.
 We believe that comes from scriptures, and believe that is why God put us here.We are conservative Wesleyans, in the Anglican-Methodist tradition but closer to the Wesleyan church, the Salvation Army and some other groups.

 We believe very strongly in evangelism- sharing the gospel with everyone, starting here but reaching around the world; in education- training believers from birth up to follow Christ & change their world- we have 11 universities and a seminary in the US & Canada; and in compassion- reaching to "Meet Real Needs for Real People."
 Nazarenes helped found World Vision, Compassion International, Focus on the Family and others.
 We work closely with Campus Crusade for Christ and others, and have local ministries all over the world.
-Our local church hosts Hope in Christ, a free tutoring program, and works with Crisis Assistance Ministry, Crisis Pregnancy Center and other good local groups.
+Our local church helps the Resource Connection Gateway program, Gaston Hope in Christ, Crisis Assistance Ministry, Crisis Pregnancy Center and other good local groups.

 Nazarenes- We are part of a very connected family.
-The Church of the Nazarene has thousands of members all over North Carolina, and over 2 million members in 156 world areas- and you may be surprised how close we are to each other.
+The Church of the Nazarene has thousands of members all over North Carolina, and over 2.5 million members in 160+ countries- and you may be surprised how close we are to each other.
 If you know Nazarenes anywhere, you may know someone who knows us- and we love that!
 For more on what we believe, check out our page or www.Nazarene.org.
 To learn about being connected, come see us!